-Dating a Single Mom January 16, 2018 – Posted in: Industry Telegram
+Dating a Single Mom January 16, 2018 – Posted in: Adult Industry News

 If she hasn’t introduced you to her child yet, don’t initiate the meeting.
 She is the parent and it’s she who decides when and whether at all to introduce you to her kids.
 She needs time to make sure that your relationship is getting serious and you’re going to become a couple.
 Just think about her kid’s psychics: if they met all her dates, how would they feel like?
 So, it’s clear why she separates her role of a woman and that of a mother.